jakobnissen/jakobnissen.github.io/posts/goodjulia.md

 For software engineering, only the project is necessary, and the manifest can be considered ephemeral.
 If you're a scientist and want to completely reproduce the environment that the code was originally run with, you can simply command Pkg to instantiate an exact environment from the manifest.

 Pkg is also delightfully fast.
-Resolving environments feel instant, as opposed to the glacially slow Conda that Python offers.
+Resolving environments feels instant, as opposed to the glacially slow Conda that Python offers.
 The global "general" registry is downloaded as a single gzipped tarball, and read directly from the zipped tarball, making registry updates way faster than updating Cargo's crates.io.
 Or, if you want, you can easily toggle Pkg to offline mode and skip updating the index alltogether.
 The ease and speed of making environments and installing packages into them encourages users to create many separate environments for each little experiment or task, which in turns leads to smaller environments, which reduces the risk of upgrade deadlock.